 Also checkout CBSE Full Form here!

-The CBSE Class 10 English syllabus (subject code: 184) builds your reading, writing, and analytical skills through a mix of comprehension passages, grammar exercises, and literary texts.
-You study prose and poetry from the NCERT book First Flight and supplementary stories from Footprints Without Feet.
-These lessons help you improve vocabulary, interpret themes, and express ideas clearly in written form.
+The Class X CBSE English syllabus builds reading, writing, and analytical skills through a mix of comprehension passages, grammar exercises, and literary texts.

 CBSE Class 10 Hindi Syllabus